1

 What qualifications do I need to be a compliance officer?

-A Code Compliance Officer typically needs a high school diploma or equivalent, with many positions preferring a bachelor's degree in fields like public administration, urban planning, or a related area.
-Relevant skills include knowledge of local codes and regulations, attention to detail, and communication skills; certifications such as Certified Code Enforcement Officer (CCEO) can enhance job prospects.
+To become a Code Compliance Officer, candidates typically need a high school diploma or equivalent, with many positions preferring or requiring a bachelor's degree in fields like public administration, urban planning, or a related area.
+Relevant knowledge of local codes, regulations, and inspection procedures is essential, along with strong communication and problem-solving skills.
+Certifications such as the Certified Code Enforcement Officer (CCEO) can enhance job prospects and demonstrate professional competence.

 What does a Code Compliance Officer do?